miskaraminaa/PharmaChain/README.md

 - **AI Module:** Machine learning models for real-time anomaly detection and certificate validation.
 - **Authentication:** Role-based access control via Ethereum addresses, managed through MetaMask.

-For a detailed architecture, refer to *Figure 3.1* in the project report.

 ## Prerequisites
 Ensure the following are installed: